AudTheCodeWitch/AudTheCodeWitch.github.io/_posts/2020-07-03-independence-day-fun-with-javascript.md

 permalink: independence_day_fun_with_javascript

 ---
-If you live in the USA, happy Independence Day!
+If you live in the USA, Happy Independence Day!
 I've been busy this week doing family stuff, so I honestly haven't touched the COVIDiary project.
 We'll hopefully get back into that in the next week or so.

 Instead, I thought we'd have a little fun with JavaScript today.
 We are going to use HTML, CSS, and JavaScript to create the American Flag!